angular/components/guides/v15-mdc-migration.md

 * Previously, list items were commonly created using multiple `span` elements with the `matLine` directive applied.
 Each `span` resulting in a line, and the first one becoming the primary line.
-  With the new API, the `matLine` directive has been split into two more granular and obvious
+  With the new API, the `matLine` directive has been split into two more granular and meaningful
   directives:
   * `matListItemTitle`
   * `matListItemLine`